 It’s absolutely crazy how everyone always talks about the “importance” of saving money for the future.
 Where is the spontaneity in that?
 What should you save for?
-How can you live life to the fullest if you’re worrying about money all the time?
-There are many reasons not to save money, and here are just a few of them:
+How can you live life to the fullest if you’re worried about money all the time?
+There are many reasons why you shouldn’t save money and here are just a few of them:

 1. You absolutely love living on the edge.

 Life is really a rush when you have to scramble to come up with the money for your bills.
 Will you go broke today?
 Tomorrow?
 Next week?
 Who knows!

 You bought a brand new Mercedes Benz and can barely afford the payments.
 Life happens and you missed a few, so they’re coming to repossess your car.

 But that’s great, now you can follow your new year’s resolution to get in better shape.
 Don’t forget your umbrella for when it rains!
 If you can afford it…

 You lost your job and have no savings to cover the bills for a while.
 But that’s okay, losing your home and sleeping in the car is great.
 What could be better than waking up to the birds chirping and horns blasting?